 - E-scooter rider: No coverage

-The kicker for DeGraaf was that her auto insurer didn’t cover her for any other modes of transportation, even though she’s paying an annual premium on a car.
+The kicker was that her auto insurer didn’t cover her for any other modes of transportation, even though she’s paying an annual premium on a car.

-In this ever-changing mobility marketplace, insurers must be prepared for their customers’ changing behaviors as well as new automotive technologies.
+Amid these rapidly changing insurance industry trends, insurers must prepare for changing behaviors and new automotive technologies.
 By doing so, the insurance industry will discover real opportunities to create products that will actually match consumer need.

 In our next post in this mobility series, we’ll discuss how the insurance industry can capitalize on the future of mobility by using mobility data, or enhanced telematics data, and other strategies, too.